 - Alternate History: The setting of the whole thing has its own universe created by the contributors.

-- Butt Monkey / The Chew Toy: Ethiopia, who were routed twice in their first two matches.
+- Butt-Monkey: Ethiopia, who were routed twice in their first two matches.

 - Curb-Stomp Battle: Happens in some matches, the biggest one is West Indies' 7-0 victory over Ethiopia.